Blaenau Ffestiniog

-Blaenau Ffestiniog (/cy/) is a town in Gwynedd, Wales.
+Blaenau Ffestiniog (/ˈbleɪnaɪ fɛstˈɪnjQɡ/ or /ˈblaɪnaɪ-/; /cy/) is a town in Gwynedd, Wales.
 Once a slate mining centre in historic Merionethshire, it now relies heavily on tourism, drawn to the Ffestiniog Railway and Llechwedd Slate Caverns.
-It reached a population of 12,000 at the peak development of the slate industry, but fell with the decline in demand for slate.
-The population of the community, including the nearby village Llan Ffestiniog, was 4,875 at the 2011 census: the fourth most populous in Gwynedd after Bangor, Caernarfon and Llandeiniolen.
-The population, not including Llan, is now only about 4,000.
+Its population reached 12,000 at the peak of the slate industry, and fell with the decline in demand for slate.
+The population of the community, including the nearby village Llan Ffestiniog, was 4,875 at the 2011 census – the fourth most populous in Gwynedd after Bangor, Caernarfon and Llandeiniolen.
+The population, not including Llan, is now about 4,000.

 Etymology and pronunciation

 The meaning of Blaenau Ffestiniog is "uplands of Ffestiniog".
 The Welsh word blaenau is the plural of blaen "upland, remote region".
 Ffestiniog here is probably "territory of Ffestin" (Ffestin being a personal name) or could possibly mean "defensive place".
 The English pronunciation of Blaenau Ffestiniog suggested by the BBC Pronouncing Dictionary of British Names is /ˈblaɪnaɪ fɛsˈtɪnjɒɡ/, but the first word is pronounced /cy/ in the area, reflecting features of the local Welsh dialect.